FINE ART INVESTMENTS SINCE 1978

 In 1956, Sillman organized an exhibition of Albers’ work for Yale’s new art gallery and in the catalogue used two original

-Albers, but with fellow faculty member and graphic designer, Norman Ives; jointly they issued Interaction of Color—1800
+but with fellow faculty member and graphic designer, Norman Ives; jointly they issued Interaction of Color—1800 portfolios of

-portfolios of eighty screenprints by Albers which became a seminal thesis on color theory.
-Established in 1962, the firm of
+eighty screenprints by Albers which became a seminal thesis on color theory.
+Established in 1962, the firm of Ives-Sillman

-Ives-Sillman produced portfolios and prints for other artists such as Jacob Lawrence, Romare Bearden, Roy Lichtenstein,
+produced portfolios and prints for other artists such as Jacob Lawrence, Romare Bearden, Roy Lichtenstein, and Walker Evans.

 At the age of 67, Sewell Sillman died of cancer at his home in Lyme, Connecticut in April, 1992.